bbottema/simple-java-mail/02_CLI_DAEMON_IMPROVEMENT_PLAN/phase-4-platform-packaging/16-build-cross-platform-artifacts-and-ci.md

 ## Implementation evidence

 - Maven builds portable tar and ZIP distributions containing the Java 17 CLI, Java 8 library dependencies, daemon documentation, and the tested systemd unit.
 Windows ZIP and Ubuntu tar lifecycles pass; the tar explicitly preserves executable launcher permissions.
-- `.github/workflows/cli-daemon.yml` defines Windows, Ubuntu, and macOS jobs on JDK 17/current JDK, archive extraction/lifecycle checks, deterministic metadata checks, and a Java 8 library-only gate.
+- CircleCI runs the normal full reactor on JDK 21 and one non-CLI library lane on JDK 11.
+Package smoke and publish workflows run only when explicitly selected with pipeline parameters.
-- The draft release renderer on the issue #708 branch validates version, URLs, checksums, and unresolved values, then creates correctly named Homebrew and Chocolatey source trees.
+- Release preparation validates the public release, exact asset names and URLs, calculated and reported hashes, tag/commit agreement, and unresolved template values before creating the Homebrew and Chocolatey source trees.
-- Homebrew and Chocolatey publication and clean lifecycle evidence, signing/provenance, and package upgrade evidence remain release work.
+- One-time Homebrew and Chocolatey smoke evidence, public publication, signing/provenance, and package moderation remain release work.

 ## Stop condition